 Tom and I remembered how we served on the student newspaper staff together with several of our Mission high schoolmates.
 If you look carefully at the 1968 photograph below, you may be able to recognize some of us from back in the day.
 Tom said that he thought I must be a hoarder because I saved ancient artifacts that we once knew as our student newspaper and high school yearbooks.

 In the glorious 1960s when we were teenagers, we all endured mortifyingly embarrassing high school moments that shaped who we became as adults.

 My parents were loving, yet apparently also cruel.
 One piece of damning evidence I have regarding Ed and Evelyn’s curious choices in raising me in the sleepy little town of San Luis Obispo is that they compelled me to take accordion lessons and watch The Lawrence Welk Show each week on television for inspiration.

 Apparently, this parental brainwashing exacted a deep toll upon me.
 I found this photograph from a Mission high school talent show inside one of the yearbooks that Tom said I had hoarded.
 I don’t remember participating in any high school talent show.
 Nor do I remember when this photograph was taken.
 I guess that’s me with the dreaded instrument strapped to my chest.
 Hysterical amnesia is a terrible thing.
 And, no surprise, I never grew up to be a professional musician.

 Even after many decades, I still consider Richard Tietje, my favorite teacher from Mission high school, to be one of the most formative influences upon my life:

-You just may find that you can recognize some of these young people with strange hair styles from photographs taken nearly 50 years ago:
+You just may find that you can recognize some of these young people with strange hair styles from photographs taken 50 years ago: